 We launched a hair-brained, all-or-nothing, $100,000 crowdfunding campaign and after 30 intense days of social-media madness we reached our goal.
 (You know who you are.
 Thank you.)
 Shortly after, (thanks to a generous grant from a local foundation), we purchased the 10,000sq-ft warehouse and began renovations.
 Yep, 2012 was a crazy year.

 In 2013 we finished the main venue space and began gathering for our Tuesday evening worship.
 Something we had kept up since the Banks House of 2006.
 For the first time in years, we had our own space.
 Although we no longer own the space we do hold regular gatherings in various venues in Knoxville.
+Check out our local gathering schedule.

 Chapter 4 – Live Streaming